PokemonAutomation/ComputerControl/Wiki/SetupGuide/Controllers/Controller-ESP32-S3.md

 You can control your Switch from the keyboard.
 Click on the video display to activate the keyboard controls.
 Then try pressing some buttons.
 You can view the keyboard -> controller mapping by clicking on the "keyboard layout" at the bottom left corner of the program.

 The default keyboard layout is the English QWERTY layout.
-If you have a different layout, you can change the mappings in `Nintendo Switch -> Framework Settings` and scroll down the massive controller mapping tables.
+If you have a different layout, you can change the mappings in `Nintendo Switch -> Framework Settings` and scroll down to the controller mapping tables.

 We recommend familiarizing yourself with the keyboard controls as this is the preferred way to control your Switch while setting up to run a program.
 In effect you can play your Switch from your computer.
 While it's not as nice as using a native controller, it is good enough to easily setup programs - especially if you're doing this remotely where you do not have physical access to the Switch.